mclaeysb/mclaeysb.github.com/_projects/academia_ferraris.md

 We were then able to put the resulting distortion patterns in their historic context by correlating them with the historic documents explaining the course of the 18th century mapping campaign.

 The code of this technique and scientific paper explaining its foundations are freely available online.
+The main code is written in Matlab/Octave and was processed using GDAL and QGIS.